ji5h/COMP208-Scaling/CAD/readme.md

 # CAD

-Please add Fusion Files and screenshots/exported images of completed designs
+Fusion Files and screenshots/exported images of completed designs.